 Yes.
 The cost to participate is less for children 12 years and under.
 It is up to the parents to decide if they are comfortable bringing their child onto the build site.
 All parents are responsible for their children's safety.

 The tap water is not safe to drink.
 However, bottled water is provided on the build site and at our base.
-The food is also well prepared by our staff and we follow health regulations.
+The food is prepared by our staff, and we follow health regulations.

-Yes.
 Whether you stay at our base or the local hotel, you will have access to sanitary facilities.
-At the build site there will be clean porta-potties and hand sanitizer for your team to use.
+At the build-site, there will be clean porta-potties and hand sanitizer for your team to use.

 Please see our "Preparing to Come" page for a list of what to bring.

 No. We provide all the materials needed for the build.